meekm/LoRaSoundkit/README.md

 **Remark 1:**

-The length of the wires between MEMS and TTGO -board should not exceed 15 cm and close to each other, or use a 5 wire flat cable.
+The length of the wires between MEMS and TTGO-board should not exceed 15 cm and ty the wires close to each other, or use a 5 wire flat cable.

 **Remark 2**

-For sound measurements lower then 30 dB, the supply to the MEMS microphone must be very clean.
+For sound measurements lower then 30 dB, the power to the MEMS microphone must be very clean.
 The 3.3V supplied to the MEMS can cause some rumble in low frequencies.
-It can be improved by placing an extra 100nf and 100 uF condensator in parallel or a separate 3.3V stabilizer.
+It can be improved by placing an extra 100nf and 100 uF capacitor in parallel or use a separate 3.3V stabilizer.

 ## Board configuration
 **PlatformIO**